Russell Group

 The Russell Group is a self-selected association of twenty-four public research universities in the United Kingdom.
 The group is headquartered in Cambridge and was established in 1994 to represent its members' interests, principally to government and Parliament.
 It was incorporated in 2007.
-Its members are often perceived as being the UK's best universities, but this has been disputed.
+Its members are often perceived as being the UK's best universities, which has been widely disputed.